 Here are some general characteristics of the two types of Feeler personalities:

-Frequently overlooked by managers, these people can be the sparkplugs for your crew.
-Think Sam Malone from Cheers, Ginger from Gilligan's Island, Kathy Griffin or Jack Sparrow from the movie Pirates of the Caribbean.
+Frequently overlooked by managers, Expressives can be the sparkplugs for your crew.
+Think Sam Malone from Cheers, Ginger from Gilligan's Island, Kathy Griffin, or Jack Sparrow from Pirates of the Caribbean.

-They are the peacemakers, the caregivers and nurturers in our lives.
+Amiables are the peacemakers, caregivers, and nurturers in our lives.
 Think Mary Ann from Gilligan's Island, Linus from Peanuts, or Marge Simpson.

 In Sum

-Once you understand your own style you'll be able to change like a chameleon and give the other three personalities what they need.
+Once you understand your style, you can change like a chameleon and give the other three personalities what they need.
 And that's what I cover extensively in my book.